blinkinput/blinkinput-xamarin/README.md

 ## Updating Xamarin Forms core and platform implementations

 1. Ensure that **both Android and iOS** native binding libraries have been updated as explained above
-2. Open `Binding/Forms/BlinkID.Forms/BlinkID.Forms.sln` solution
+2. Open `Binding/Forms/BlinkInput.Forms/BlinkInput.Forms.sln` solution
-3. Right-click the `BlinkID.Forms.Core` project, select `Options`, under `NuGet Package` section select `Metadata`
+3. Right-click the `BlinkInput.Forms.Core` project, select `Options`, under `NuGet Package` section select `Metadata`
 4. Update `Version` on tab `General`
 5. Update `Release notes` on tab `Details`
-6. Do the same for `BlinkID.Forms.Android`, `BlinkID.Forms.iOS` and `BlinkID.Forms.NuGet` projects
+6. Do the same for `BlinkInput.Forms.Android`, `BlinkInput.Forms.iOS` and `BlinkInput.Forms.NuGet` projects
-7. in `BlinkID.Forms.Core` add interfaces for new functionality (e.g. new recognizer)
+7. in `BlinkInput.Forms.Core` add interfaces for new functionality (e.g. new recognizer)
-8. add implementation for those interfaces in `BlinkID.Forms.Android` and `BlinkID.Forms.iOS` projects
+8. add implementation for those interfaces in `BlinkInput.Forms.Android` and `BlinkInput.Forms.iOS` projects
-9. rebuild both `BlinkID.Forms.Core`, `BlinkID.Forms.Android` and `BlinkID.Forms.iOS` projects
+9. rebuild both `BlinkInput.Forms.Core`, `BlinkInput.Forms.Android` and `BlinkInput.Forms.iOS` projects

 ## Creating updated NuGet packages

 1. Ensure that all projects have been updated as described above
     - this includes Android and iOS native binding libraries **and** Xamarin Forms core and platform implementations libraries
-2. Open `Binding/Forms/BlinkID.Forms/BlinkID.Forms.sln` solution
+2. Open `Binding/Forms/BlinkInput.Forms/BlinkInput.Forms.sln` solution
 3. Make sure `Release` build type is selected in `Visual Studio`
-4. Right-click on `BlinkID.Forms.NuGet` project and select `Create NuGet package`
+4. Right-click on `BlinkInput.Forms.NuGet` project and select `Create NuGet package`
     - all projects will be built and their respective NuGet packages will be created in their `bin/Release` folder
 5. Upload packages to [NuGet](https://www.nuget.org/)

 ## Android custom integration

-This section describes how to create your scan activity with BlinkID SDK, natively in Android and wrap it to Xamarin.
+This section describes how to create your scan activity with BlinkInput SDK, natively in Android and wrap it to Xamarin.
 For that purpose, we have prepared [AndroidCustomUI](./Samples/AndroidCustomUI) sample.

 Steps to wrap custom functionality to Xamarin:

 1. Implement it natively for Android - create Android library:
-    - make sure that you are not using any resources from the BlinkID Android SDK in resource files inside your library, otherwise, you will get compile errors while generating Xamarin bindings from Android library
+    - make sure that you are not using any resources from the BlinkInput Android SDK in resource files inside your library, otherwise, you will get compile errors while generating Xamarin bindings from Android library
-    - we have created [BlinkIDWrapper](./Samples/AndroidCustomUI/BindingSource/BlinkIDWrapper) Android Studio project which contains [LibBlinkIDWrapper](./Samples/AndroidCustomUI/BindingSource/BlinkIDWrapper/LibBlinkIDWrapper) Android library module with custom scan activity
+    - we have created [BlinkInputWrapper](./Samples/AndroidCustomUI/BindingSource/BlinkInputWrapper) Android Studio project which contains [LibBlinkInputWrapper](./Samples/AndroidCustomUI/BindingSource/BlinkInputWrapper/LibBlinkInputWrapper) Android library module with custom scan activity
 2. Build .aar archive from the library module:
-    - we have built `LibBlinkIDWrapper-release.aar` from our Android library module
+    - we have built `LibBlinkInputWrapper-release.aar` from our Android library module
 3. Create a new Xamarin Bindings Library for Android:
-    - add a dependency to `BlinkID.Android.Binding` nuget package
+    - add a dependency to `BlinkInput.Android.Binding` nuget package
     - add `.aar` to `Jars` folder and set the *Build Action* for `.aar` to *LibraryProjectZip*
     - we have prepared [CustomUIBinding](./Samples/AndroidCustomUI/CustomUISample/CustomUIBinding) project inside [CustomUISample](./Samples/AndroidCustomUI/CustomUISample) solution
 4. You can use the Bindings Library in the application project:
     - first, add a reference to the created Bindings Library
-    - add a dependency to `BlinkID.Android.Binding`
+    - add a dependency to `BlinkInput.Android.Binding`
     - we have prepared sample application project [CustomUIApp](./Samples/AndroidCustomUI/CustomUISample/CustomUIApp) inside [CustomUISample](./Samples/AndroidCustomUI/CustomUISample) solution